Hiradpi/GUI-webhook-tool/README.md

 <br/>

-- 🔭 As you can see in this code im not really experienced in python coding
+- 🔭 As you can see in this code im not very experienced in python coding

 - 🍞 This is my first python project